-- 1. Inspect the area thoroughly for potential thrown objects and remove them before cutting. - 2.
-Remove debris, rocks, wire, cable, metal objects, and other foreign material from the area. - 3.
+- 1. To avoid serious injury or death from thrown objects, inspect the area thoroughly for potential thrown objects and remove them before cutting. - 2.
+Remove debris, rocks, wire, cable, metal objects, and other foreign material from area. - 3.
 Wire, cable, rope, chains, and metal objects can be thrown or swung outside the deck with great velocity. - 4.
 Mark the location of objects that cannot be removed.